JeffersonLab/XEM_calcs/README.md

     - Two nucleon momentum distributions

 There is code in BigDataMaking under the 'Formatting the data files' header to convert original files (read from without \_Data folders) to just the data sections (write to with \_Data folders).

-Additional nuclei can be added to the summary file by processing the original data and rerunning the summary generator script ARR and Arr are data from article: https://inspirehep.net/literature/1388760 Output summary files contain calculations from the starting data.
+Additional nuclei can be added to the summary file by processing the original data and rerunning the summary generator script.

+ARR and Arr are data from article: https://inspirehep.net/literature/1388760

+Output summary files contain calculations from the starting data.

 The calcuation code is in BigDataMaking under the 'calculations and calling bigmod' heading.

-The SRF 21 Plots verses A (alt) notebook compares calculated data to 'Arr' data
+The SRF 21 Plots verses A (alt) notebook compares calculated data to 'Arr' data.

 ## Notation
 ### Data files